mozilla-services/contile/test-engineering/contract-tests/partner/README.md

 ## Debugging

 It is possible to run the mock partner app outside of docker.
 It is ___STRONGLY___ suggested to run this within its own Python virtualenv, and possibly its own shell to prevent environment variable cross contamination.

 ### Environment Setup

-This project uses [Poetry][poetry] for dependency management.
-For environment setup it is recommended to use [pyenv][pyenv] and [pyenv-virtualenv][pyenv-virtualenv], as they work nicely with Poetry.
+This project uses [Poetry][1] for dependency management.
+For environment setup it is recommended to use [pyenv][2] and [pyenv-virtualenv][3], as they work nicely with Poetry.

 Project dependencies are listed in the `pyproject.toml` file.
 To install the dependencies execute:

 ```shell
 poetry install
 ```

 The `services: partner` block of `contract-tests/docker-compose.yml` lists the `environment` and `volumes` needed.
 The following environment variables are used by the mock partner app.

 * PORT - _default port number_
 * RESPONSES_DIR - _directory to read the [Tile Values](#tile_values)_